sluu99/csprog/solutions/01-solutions.md

 Console.WriteLine("    *    ");
 ```

 This is a perfectly fine solution, too.
 Yes, the later solution would actually print out those extra white-spaces at the end, but the difference in performance is negligible in this case.
-Programmers often have to decide the trade offs between sacrificing a little performance to make their code more readable, understandable, and maintainable.
+Programmers often have to decide to trade off little performance to make their code more readable, understandable, and maintainable.
 Clever code is not necessary good code.

 ### Solution for 1.6.2 Average